PredatH0r/ChanSort/readme.md

 **LG**
 Series: CS, DM, LA, LB\*, LD, LE, LF, LH, LK, LM+, LN, LP#, LS, LT, LV, LW, LX, PM, PN, PT, UB\*
+and all newer models using the GlobalClone.TLL format
 Lists:  Analog TV, DTV (DVB-C, DVB-T), Radio (DVB-C/T), Sat-DTV (DVB-S2), Sat-Radio (DVB-S2)

 \*: Some devices behave erroneously due to firmware issues.
-+: See system requirements for LM-series. xxLM640T is not supported due to firmware limitations.
++: See system requirements for LM-series. xxLM640T is not supported due to its firmware limitations.
 \#: Only satellite channels supported.

 Other models might also work, but have not been tested.
 If you have a .TLL file of a series not listed here, please send it to me.